Analysing Factorizations of Action-Value Networks for Cooperative Multi-Agent Reinforcement Learning: Experiments

 This imbalance in the reward given by the two actions is probably the cause of the poor reconstruction.
 Thus, for this kind of tightly coupled coordination problem, none of the techniques to approximate action-values currently employed in deep MARL suffice to guarantee a good action is taken, even if the coordination problem is conceptually simple.
+Table \ref{tab:platonia} reports the best and worst performing methods on this game.